2019 is the Year of the Mobility Industry Insider

 It begins in February in Miami.

 Similarly, Mobility is becoming more engaged in decisions related to corporate expansion.
 What’s the talent pool in various locations under consideration?
 How many employees would likely accept a reassignment to any of the possible locations?
-What are the local labour laws the company will need to comply with?
+What are the local labor laws the company will need to comply with?

 In nearly all cases, the Mobility professionals engaged at this level have made the conscious decision to be more strategic, to cut across silos and provide unique insight and value.
 I’ve seen their fundamental strategies play out in two dimensions.